-The breed may be reserved with strangers at first, but given ample time, will usually warm up to new friends and share some of the abundant love they shower on their family.
-They are naturally watchful, which can make them wonderful watch dogs, alerting to any sign of trouble with a quick bark.
-The Cardigan Welsh Corgi gets along great with other animals, from dogs to cats to horses to farm animals.
-They love children who are part of the family, and naturally look after them as part of the pack.
+This breed may be reserved with strangers at first, but given ample time, will usually warm up to new friends and share some of the abundant love they shower on their family.
+The Cardigan Welsh Corgi gets along great with other animals, from pets like dogs and cats to horses and other farm animals.
+They love having children in their families and naturally look after them as part of their pack.

 Weight: 25 to 38 pounds

 Coat: Medium-length, dense, water-resistant double coat

 Coat Color: Red, sable, brindle, black, or blue merle; most commonly with white markings on the neck, chest, legs, muzzle, tail, and face

 Characteristics of the Cardigan Welsh Corgi

 This breed is known for its playful temperament and larger-than-life personality.
 Your Cardigan Welsh Corgi will enjoy spending time with you and showing plenty of affection to close family members.
 These dogs are naturally attentive, which can make them excellent watchdogs that alert their owners to any sign of trouble with a quick bark.
 It also means that you may need to work on excessive barking if you live in an apartment, though this breed is otherwise well-suited for apartment living as long as it's provided with daily walks.

 |Tendency to Bark||High|